The ''Ex'' Factor

 On my wedding day, I married the man of my dreams.
 But . . . my new husband wasn't what I imagined while growing up.
 The man of my childhood dreams came without the baggage of a first wife and a child.
 The man I married, Scott, was divorced as a result of his first wife's infidelity.

-In the six years I've been married to Scott, his ex-wife has popped into our lives myriad times, disrupting our harmony.
+In the six years I've been married to Scott, his ex-wife has popped into our lives myriad times, each time disrupting our harmony.
 She's called Scott on his cell phone, wanting to get together with him alone.
 She's "dropped by" our house when I wasn't home.
 She's often found a way of doing or saying something cruel about me—but always in the nicest tone.

 I tried being polite and kind to her, but she didn't seem interested in treating me the same way.
 When she made rude statements about my marriage, I finally let her know her comments were inappropriate.
 She responded by telling me she'd be praying about my attitude problems.